sourdough bagels with various toppings on cutting board

 Divide and Shape

-• The next morning the dough will be double in size.
+• The next morning, the dough will have doubled in size.
+(If your kitchen is cool, this might take longer.)
 Turn out onto a clean work surface and divide into 8 equal pieces using a bench scraper.

 Second Rise

-Bake for 25-30 minutes or until the tops are golden brown.
-Using a digital thermometer, the temperature should be 200 degrees.
+• Bake for 25-30 minutes or until the tops are golden brown and the internal temperature reads 200°F/94°C with a digital thermometer.

 Notes